-Path of Radiance and its sequel, Radiant Dawn, has a few characters are described as "Branded", meaning they are a result of a taboo union between the two races in the game: laguz (shape-shifters) and beorc (normal people).
+Fire Emblem: Path of Radiance and its sequel, Fire Emblem: Radiant Dawn, has a few characters who are described as "Branded", meaning they are a result of a taboo union between the two races in the game: laguz (shape-shifters) and beorc (normal people).
 While the branded are most like the beorc, they generally age slower like their laguz forefathers.
-As branded are shun by laguz and beorc alike, they cannot settle down, and need to hide their brand (which can be difficult if it shows up on, say, the face).
+As branded are shunned by laguz and beorc alike, they cannot settle down, and need to hide their brand (which can be difficult if it shows up on, say, the face).

-Finn from Fire Emblem: Genealogy of the Holy War, is 35 in the second generation and 34 in the related game Thracia 776, but in both he looks like he is only in his early-to-mid twenties.
-It becomes especially apparent when you compare him to Glade and Oifey, who are in their mid thirties and look their age.
+Finn from Fire Emblem: Genealogy of the Holy War is 35 in the second generation and 34 in the midquel Fire Emblem: Thracia 776, but in both he looks like he is only in his early-to-mid twenties.
+It becomes especially apparent when comparing him to Glade and Oifey, who are in their mid thirties and look their age.